guillaumebriday/rails-vue-cli/README.md

 };
 ```

-We build the application in the Rails's public dir so it can be served your Web server on production.
+We build the application in the Rails's public dir so it can be served by your Web server on production.

 The `indexPath` is responsible to generate the `app/views/application.html.erb` that the `ApplicationController` will use.